Maria Goeppert Mayer: Nuclear shell model

 She had realised that the nucleus is a series of closed shells and pairs of neutrons and protons tend to couple together.
 She described the idea as follows:

-Three German scientists, Otto Haxel, J. Hans D. Jensen, and Hans Suess, were also working on solving the same problem, and arrived at the same conclusion independently.
-While their results were announced in an issue of the Physical Review before Goeppert Mayer in June 1949, Goeppert Mayer's work was received for review in February 1949, while the work of the German authors was received later in April 1949.
+German scientists Otto Haxel, J. Hans D. Jensen, and Hans Suess were also working on solving the same problem, and arrived at the same conclusion independently.
+While their results were announced in an issue of the Physical Review before Goeppert-Mayer in June 1949, her work was received for review in February 1949, while the work of the German authors was received later in April 1949.
 Afterwards, she collaborated with them.
-Hans Jensen co-authored a book with Goeppert Mayer in 1950 titled Elementary Theory of Nuclear Shell Structure.
-Goeppert Mayer was elected to the United States National Academy of Sciences in 1956.
-In 1963, Goeppert Mayer, Jensen, and Wigner shared the Nobel Prize for Physics "for their discoveries concerning nuclear shell structure."
+Jensen co-authored a book with her in 1950 titled Elementary Theory of Nuclear Shell Structure.
+She was elected to the National Academy of Sciences in 1956.
+In 1963, Goeppert-Mayer and Jensen shared one half of the Nobel Prize in Physics "for their discoveries concerning nuclear shell structure".
+The other half of that year's Nobel Prize in Physics was awarded to Eugene Wigner.
 She was the second female Nobel laureate in physics, after Marie Curie, and would be the last for over half a century, until Donna Strickland was awarded the prize in 2018.